rachelkberryman/DSR_Mini_Competition/README.md

 ## Predictive accuracy

-The task is to predict tho `Sales` of a given store on a given day.
+The task is to predict the `Sales` of a given store on a given day.

 Submissions are evaluated on the root mean square percentage error (RMSPE):